marionbarker/loopdocs/docs/gh-actions/gh-errors.md

 If you discover a new error, please reach out to help us update the documentation.

 ## Examine the Error

+For Version 3.2.4 and later - use [Examine Annotation](#examine-annotation).

+> The section only needed for Version 3.2.3 and earlier.

 It doesn't matter which action you are running; after the action completes, you will either see a green check mark <font color="green">:material-checkbox-marked-circle:</font> for **success** or a red x mark <font color="red">:fontawesome-solid-circle-xmark:</font> for **failure**.
 The graphic below shows an example for the `Add Identifiers` action.